WHAT IS PELVIC ORGAN PROLAPSE?

 LIVING WITH PELVIC ORGAN PROLAPSE

-Living with prolapse can be a challenge, both physically and emotionally, as the symptoms can disrupt day to day life.
-A doctor can usually diagnosis pelvic floor disorders by performing a pelvic exam.
-Procedures to determine how well the bladder and rectum are functioning, such as urine test, may be performed.
-These procedures may help doctors whether drugs or surgery is the best treatment.
-If a woman has a problem with passage of urine or urinary incontinence, doctors may use a flexible scope to view the inside of the bladder [procedure called cystoscopy] or the urethra [procedure called urethroscopy].
+Living with prolapse can be a challenge, both physically and emotionally, as the symptoms can disrupt day-to-day life.
+A doctor can usually diagnosis pelvic floor disorders by performing a pelvic exam, along with other tests, to determine how well the bladder and rectum are functioning.
+These procedures may help doctors determine the best treatment.
+If a woman has a problem with passage of urine or urinary incontinence, doctors may use a flexible scope to view the inside of the bladder (Cystoscopy) or the urethra (Urethroscopy).
 Also the amount of urine the bladder can hold without leakage and the rate of urine flow may be measured.
-Doctors may determine whether prolapse of the uterus maybe preventing urinary incontinence.

-- Prevent or correct constipation by eating a high fiber diet to help prevent constipation or reduce straining.
+- Prevent or correct constipation by eating a high fiber diet.

 - Wear panty liners or incontinence pads.
 If you occasionally leak small amounts of urine, you could wear an odor controlled panty liner.
 If you leak urine heavily or more often, you should use incontinence pads.

 - Carry wet wipes.
 If you have bladder or bowel symptoms use wet wipes to keep yourself clean as well as reduce odor.

 - Estrogen vaginal suppositories or creams may be used.
 These preparations are used to keep the vaginal tissues healthy and can prevent sores from forming.
 Hormone replacement therapy may help strengthen the vaginal walls and the pelvic floor muscles by increasing the estrogen and collagen levels in the body, but there is little evidence to whether it is effective in treating prolapse.